Homeschool mamas definitely need to be mentally strong, don’t ya think?

 Amy Morin’s book makes me think…

-Everyone has a story of why me, especially this year.
-Anyone can turn that why me story into a story demanding special attention or a story that declares impotence.
+Everyone has a story of why me.
+Anyone can turn that “why me” story into a life NOT well-lived.

-Life can be challenging, but we get to decide how we frame those challenges.
+Life can be challenging, but we must decide how we frame those challenges.

 Past schmast.
 Everyone has a past.
 Everyone has a story.

-A story that might make others’ jaws drop or bring someone to compassionate tears, we all have them but would terrify the storyteller to share in a crowd.
+A story that might make others’ jaws drop or bring someone to compassionate tears, we all have them.

 We can’t change our stories, so we have to get on with living forward and live our lives on purpose for this time that we have.